auerswal/pubcloud2020/ex4-infra/README.md

 After re-reading my exercise solution description I noticed that the EIP should have a manual dependency in the Internet Gateway, but I forgot this.
-Thus I added this to the terraform configuration, but did not repeat any of the tests except running `terraform validate`:
+Thus I added the dependency to the terraform configuration, but did not repeat any of the tests except running `terraform validate`:

 ```